Maven acquires site in Edinburgh for PBSA development

 The Murieston site is situated in a prime location close to Haymarket in Edinburgh’s West End, and is strategically placed for Heriot-Watt, Napier and Edinburgh universities.
 The total project cost is estimated to be in the region of £15 million with practical completion targeted for summer 2022.

-Maven has taken Murieston Crescent through the full planning process with permission now granted for a 120-bed PBSA development, comprising of 108 studio apartments and 12 ensuite cluster flats over six floors.
-The development is estimated to cost £15 million with a practical completion targeted for summer 2022.
+Maven has managed the Murieston Crescent project through the full planning process with permission now granted for a 120-bed PBSA development, comprising of 108 studio apartments and 12 ensuite cluster flats over six floors.

 There remains an acute shortage of purpose built accommodation for students in Edinburgh.
 It is estimated that around 60% of Edinburgh’s full-time student population are unable to access either university provided or private purpose built student accommodation.